S.O.S. Conspiración Bikini

 1967 film by René Cardona Jr.

 S.O.S.
 Conspiración Bikini (English: "S.O.S.
-Bikini Conspiracy") is a 1967 Mexican action adventure spy film written and directed by René Cardona Jr. and starring Julio Alemán, Sonia Furió and Sonia Infante.
-It is the first film in a duology centered on the character of Alex Dinamo, the "Mexican James Bond", followed by Peligro...
+Bikini Conspiracy") is a 1967 Mexican action and adventure film written and directed by René Cardona Jr., and starring Julio Alemán, Sonia Furió and Sonia Infante.This is the first part in a duology of films centered on the character of Alex Dinamo, the "Mexican James Bond", followed by Peligro...
 Mujeres en acción (1969).

 Plot

 The Secret Organizational Service (S.O.S.) is an international crime syndicate that has been successful with their all-female agents operating under the guise of a fashion model agency led by Madame Bristol (Sonia Infante).
 Meanwhile, the International Service is the governmental secret service dedicated to put an end to SOS's actions.
 An agent has infiltrated SOS, but she is in danger after sending a coded message to her supervising inspector.
 As a result, the International Service sends their top agent, Alex Dinamo (Julio Alemán), alongside agent Adriana (Sonia Furió), to give the undercover agent a hand.